All Episodes

 Like, how about the compassion for the people that are here?

-And just go dive into that, because it just doesn't hold water.
+And just go dive into that because it just doesn't hold water.

-I think he's trying to find solutions, honestly.
+Yeah, I think he's trying to find solutions, honestly.

-But some of the paths that he's going down are either has blinders on or just doesn't work.
+But some of the paths that he's going down either has blinders on or just doesn't work.

 When someone goes to January 6th, it's like, okay, all right.